CallunaLessThan3/collyhud-edit/README.md

 - Inventory
     - Item details were cut off in loadout item selection, increased width to fix
     - "View Valid Items" not formatted correctly, changed to match "View Entire Backpack"
-- Centered Medic Ubercharge %
+- Ubercharge %
+    - Moved uber % to slightly under crosshair
-    - (this made vaccinator display rly shit but who uses that anyways)
+    - (also made vaccinator display and its rly shit ,, its ok bc who uses that anyways)

 ## Planned Changes
 ### Bug fixes